cfengine/documentation/guide/latest-release/known-issues.markdown

 ### Enterprise emails sent for alert noticies come from 'admin@organization.com'.
 There is currently no setting in Mission Portal to configure the sender email address.
-This issue is on the [backlog](https://dev.cfengine.com/issues/6726) and will be addressed in a future release.
+This issue is tracked in [ENT-695](https://tracker.mender.io/browse/ENT-695) and will be addressed in a future release.

-To change the setting you must edit the from email address in `/var/cfengine/httpd/htdocs/application/config/appsettings.php`
+To change the setting you must edit the from email address in `/var/cfengine/share/GUI/application/config/appsettings.php`.
+Policy in the Masterfiles Policy Framework will take care of updating the running config during the next policy run.

 ```
 // Default FROM email address
 $config['appemail'] = 'admin@organisation.com';